saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 ---
-alert: This page is a draft.
-Let me know if you found any issues.
-title: daisyUI 5 Alpha release notes (WIP)
+title: daisyUI 5 beta release notes
 desc: Everything about the new daisyUI 5 release
 ---